Overview

-Sexually transmitted diseases (STDs) are commonly believed to spread through sexual intercourse, but there is more to the tale.
-Many people wonder, can you get an STD without having sex?
+People commonly believe that sexual intercourse spreads sexually transmitted diseases (STDs), but there is more to the tale.
+Many individuals worry if they can get an STD without having intercourse.
 The answer may surprise you.
 While sexual contact is the most common way to develop an STD, there are several additional ways for these illnesses to spread.

 What Are STDs?